 - o Teamwork

 - o Technical Aptitude.

-- o Ability to Work under Pressure
+- Ability to Work under Pressure

 - o Military Career Orientation.

-- Personal Motivation
+- o Personal Motivation

-In the competency based interview, candidates will be asked to give examples from their own experiences of life, school, university hobbies, work, pastimes, etc., to demonstrate evidence in several of the above areas.
+In the competency based interview, candidates will be asked to give examples from their own experiences of life, school, university, hobbies, work, pastimes, etc., to demonstrate evidence in a number of the above areas.
 Candidates who fail any of the competencies at Final Interview will be deemed unsuccessful in the competition.

-Interview locations include Casement Aerodrome, Air Corps HQ, Baldonnel, Dublin 22 and various other Military Posts.
+Stage 2 & 3 may be conducted at locations other than Casement Aerodrome, Air Corps HQ, Baldonnel, Dublin 22.